 4. Screening Presentation

 Typically three to four companies present at a bi-monthly screening sessions.
-This consists of fifteen minutes of PowerPoint presentation and fifteen minutes of questions and answers.
-After each presentation, the entrepreneur is asked to leave the room while TCA members discuss whether there is enough interest to move forward into due diligence.
-The entrepreneur is then invited back into the room and given immediate feedback.
+This consists of fifteen minutes PowerPoint presentation and fifteen minutes of questions and answers.
+After each presentation, TCA members discuss whether there is interest to move forward into due diligence.
+The entrepreneur is given feedback regardless of outcome.
 Presentations are usually videotaped so that members who are not present can participate later online on our member-only secure website.
 The goal of a screening session is to get significant interest from TCA members and attract a “deal lead”, who will coordinate the due diligence and be your point of contact throughout the due diligence and funding process.
+Funding can be through one of the TCA Funds as well as individual side car investments

 5. Due Diligence

 A due diligence team is formed based on the number of interested members who signed up during the screening.
-A deal lead steps forward to coordinate the due diligence activities.
-Due diligence consists of verifying representations by the entrepreneur, speaking with customers, reviewing agreements and patents (if any), checking references, backgrounds, etc. The results of the due diligence process are posted on the TCA website (in the members-only section), and if the results are positive, the venture moves forward to a monthly lunch or dinner meeting, depending on the network.
+A deal lead coordinates the due diligence activities.
+Due diligence consists of verifying representations by the entrepreneur, speaking with customers, reviewing agreements and patents (if any), checking references, backgrounds, etc. The results of the due diligence process are posted on the TCA website (in the members-only section), and if the results are positive, the venture moves forward to funding through one of the funds and/or through side car investments.

-Funding occurs after there has been enough interest generated through dinner meetings and internal communication from the entrepreneur and deal lead.
-Members invest in deals individually; however, everyone invests based upon the same term sheet.
-Thus, only a small percentage of members our members need to participate for the venture to secure funding.
+Funding occurs after there has been enough interest generated and communication from the entrepreneur and deal lead.
+Members invest in deals through our funds and/or individually; however, everyone invests based upon the same term sheet.
 Typically, the minimum individual TCA member’s investment amount is $25,000.
+TCA funds typically invest a minimum of $100,000 per company.